 That’s where our volunteers who live in Thailand for a semester come in (thank you ILP Thailand volunteers!).
 Every ILP volunteer has vacation time and every weekend off, so it’s pretty much a guarantee that a trip to Bangkok will happen at least once during your semester, maybe even twice.

-Pst: If you like the sound of that, you might want to know more about volunteering in Thailand.
+you might want to know more about volunteering in Thailand.

 Our volunteers are college-aged, and usually with a college budget, but in Asia, just a few dollars can get you a pretty nice place to stay.
 We’ve quoted some price points, but understand these may change without warning, and often fluctuated if you’re traveling in the high season and over a holiday; please check prices before you book.

 Each one of these spots come recommended by volunteers (plus you can read the Hostel World reviews for more info).
 We even have a bit about those dreamy hotels that have a rooftop pool to swim in if you are feeling a bit spendy.

 We’ve included a price range next to a bit about the hostel, and have a link for booking.
 Since this city is so huge, we also outlined how far each hostel is from the Grand Palace, which is absolutely something you should see, to just give you an idea of where these places are.

 We have had several ILP groups stay here and love it.
 Volunteers have commented on a helpful staff that helped them book a tour to the floating markets, plus this place has free breakfast which we all love.
 Good One Hostel also has a cool area to hang out up on the 7th floor and other services (like a laundry service).

 This hostel is about a 15 minute cab ride to the northwest to reach the Grand Palace.

 Dorm beds are around $11, with private rooms around $35 (sleeping 2).

 Yim Yam Hostel & Garden Bangkok